 The Execution Details page also shows information about the Test Suite, which in this case corresponds to the Test class, including its namespace.

-In the case of data-driven tests, as the JUnit XML report treats each row of the data provider as a different "test case", then you'll end up with several Tests in Xray.
+In the case of data-driven tests, as the JUnit XML report treats each row of the data provider as a different "test case," you will end up with several Tests in Xray.

-- Multiple runs of your tests can be grouped and consolidate in a Test Plan, so you can have an updated overview of their current state
+- Multiple runs of your tests can be grouped and consolidated in a Test Plan, so you can have an updated overview of their current state

 - After importing the results, you can link the corresponding Test issues with an existing requirement or user story and thus truck coverage directly on the respective issue, or even on a Agile board

 - Bas Dijkstra open-source workshop on REST Assured